Skip to content Skip to navigation

 Question: Kale please!
 We get too much in our veg box and although we love kale and chickpea curry, beyond that our range is quite limited.

 Answer: There’s no such thing as too much kale!
 There, I’ve said it.
 It’s pretty fine just wilted and buttered, but it goes brilliantly with all alliums (the garlic and onion family), and I often find myself throwing a grated clove of garlic into a pan with a little butter, and tossing my just steamed kale in it for a couple of minutes before serving.
-And I love it in a 50;50 mix with leaks too.
-Just finely slice the well-washed leaks and sweat in butter or oil till nice and tender (about 10 mins) then stir in your lightly wilted roughly chopped kale and cook the two together for a couple of minutes.
+And I love it in a 50;50 mix with leeks too.
+Just finely slice the well-washed leeks and sweat in butter or oil till nice and tender (about 10 mins) then stir in your lightly wilted roughly chopped kale and cook the two together for a couple of minutes.
 You can pep up this lovely combination with some chilli, ginger and soy if you like.

 Kale leaves massaged with a little lime juice and soy can also be gently baked into kale crisps – about an hour and half at 120 C should do it (or longer in a dehydrator).